tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 - Understanding Point A and Point B gives you clarity about the gap you are dealing with.
 Clarifying the gap is critical because residing in this gap is the obstacle that is preventing forward progress from here to there.
 All obstacles are in the gap between where you are and where you want to be.
 If you cannot identify a gap, the obstacle isn't even on your radar.
 - You can't create a strategy or prioritize your resources until you have clarity on the opportunity and the obstacles preventing progress toward the attainment of that opportunity (outcome).
 - A strategy is the idea about what needs to happen to overcome the obstacle preventing forward progress.
 Without clarity about the core problem (the obstacle), a plan (the specific action steps required to implement the strategy) is a waste of time.
 - "stragetic growth" implies a willingness to realistically think through the existing internal assets and external needcs/pain that could define an opportunity for leveraged growth.
 - the concept of strategic growth is in sharp contrast to:
   - **"Brute force growth** - which Proctor & Gamble and the remainder of the fortune 500 engage in.
 They have massive resources: time, money, consultants, and employees.
   - **"Hopium" growth** - which counts on getting lucky and finding a few customers who buy, but never really quite understanding which market segment they represent or why those folks are buying.
 These customers tend to be very transient and are at high risk of being lured away by the competition.
   - **"Tactical" growth** - which subscribes to the theory that increasing the size of the funnel, adding two new salespeople, doubling the conversion percentage, rebuilding the website, and initiating a social media campaign (all tactics) are the one-size-fits-all answer to all growth and revenue problems.
-  -** "Throw it against the wall and maybe something will stick" growth** - which relies on the erroneous belief that if you just turn on the faucet, hot water will eventually come out.
+  - **"Throw it against the wall and maybe something will stick" growth** - which relies on the erroneous belief that if you just turn on the faucet, hot water will eventually come out.
 - Strategic growth relies on a simple formula:
   - **Internal Strengths + External Needs = Opportunity**
   - Internal strengths require you to think, analyze, and question.